How to Merge WAV Files: Free Tool + Python + FFmpeg Guide (2026)

 Does merging WAV files reduce audio quality?

-No. When done correctly, merging WAV files is a completely lossless operation.
-The raw PCM audio data is simply concatenated.
-No re-encoding or compression happens.
-Our online tool preserves the full quality of your source files.
+No. When it’s done correctly, merging WAV files is lossless: the raw PCM audio is concatenated without re-encoding or compression.
+A browser-based merge preserves the quality of the source audio.

 Can I merge WAV files with different sample rates?

-Yes, but the files need to be resampled to a common sample rate.
-Our online tool handles this automatically by resampling all files to match the first file's sample rate.
-In FFmpeg, use the
+Yes, but they need to be resampled to a common sample rate.
+The browser-based tool resamples automatically.
+In FFmpeg, use -ar to set the target rate.

 What's the maximum number of WAV files I can merge?